benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 	section(
 		updates,
-		"Pickup Update",
+		"Farm + Sell Update",
-		"• Auto Farm Hay stays in front while it is being clicked\n"
+		"• Auto Pick Up Hay no longer moves the HayPiece\n"
-		.. "• Hay is moved slightly to the right\n"
+		.. "• it teleports close to the real HayPiece\n"
-		.. "• Color Hay uses the same stable pickup system\n"
+		.. "• your character faces the Hay\n"
-		.. "• Needle is moved farther to the right\n"
+		.. "• the camera looks directly at the Hay\n"
-		.. "• player still TPs close to the real item first\n"
+		.. "• THH clicks it and moves to the next Hay\n"
-		.. "• Auto Farm picks one Hay at a time\n"
+		.. "• Auto Farm does this 5 times\n"
-		.. "• Auto Farm sells after 5 grabs\n"
+		.. "• after 5 Hay, Auto Farm teleports to SellPart\n"
-		.. "• Auto Sell now uses the simpler working method\n"
+		.. "• Auto Farm faces and looks at SellPart\n"
-		.. "• Auto Sell TPs close to the real SellPart\n"
+		.. "• Auto Farm clicks SellPart and goes back to farming\n"
-		.. "• Auto Sell clicks the real SellPart interaction\n"
+		.. "• standalone Auto Sell saves your old position\n"
-		.. "• Auto Sell returns you afterward\n"
+		.. "• standalone Auto Sell teleports close to SellPart\n"
-		.. "• Auto Sell does not lock the camera\n"
+		.. "• standalone Auto Sell looks at and clicks SellPart\n"
-		.. "• Inf Range is manual only\n"
+		.. "• standalone Auto Sell teleports you back afterward\n"
-		.. "• Inf Range never loops\n"
+		.. "• no SellPart movement is used\n"
-		.. "• multiple mods share one interaction system"
+		.. "• no player anchoring is used\n"
-	)
+		.. "• Inf Range is still manual only and never loops" )

 	--====================================================